Creating a Career Development Plan: Tips and Strategies

 - Provides a framework for self-improvement

-A career development plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional development.
+Making a career development plan involves assessing current strengths and weaknesses in the skillsets and then taking proactive steps towards professional advancement.

 Consider these questions:

-Answering these questions truthfully provides important insights into what you must focus on within your work role to advance in a smooth manner.
+Answering these questions truthfully provides important insights into what you need to focus on in your work role to advance in a smooth manner.

 Set Out Your Long-Term Goals

-Find out the long-term goals of your chosen field of work precisely.
-Setting clear goals for the long term will help you focus on what you want to accomplish in the coming years.
+Set out the long-term goals for your chosen career field precisely.
+Having clearly defined long-term goals will help you focus on what you’d like to achieve in the next few years.

 Ask yourself these questions: